pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 - How easy is it for the participant to make use of the additional functionalities?
 - Which prototype is less overwhelming

 In our [Study Report](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Study%20Report.pdf) we explained the goals and methodology a little more in detail before we analyzed the [User Performance](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/User_Performance_evaluation.jasp).
-In summary, we concluded that our two prototypes perform quite similarly.
+To sum up, we concluded that our two prototypes perform quite similarly.
 The verbal feedback we received from the participants however cleary exposed Prototype A to be clearly more popular.

-## Prototype <a name="prototype"></a>
+## Hifi Prototype <a name="prototype"></a>
 (Weeks 8-14)

     TODO